yhy6f/pet_finder/README.md

     curl -d "grant_type=client_credentials&client_id={CLIENT-ID}&client_secret={CLIENT-SECRET}" https://api.petfinder.com/v2/oauth2/token

-To translate it in JavaScript, the -d is key.
-It means you're POSTing data instead of GETing, and the data is that long string.
-So you'd need to change the mothod to 'POST' in the fetch request, and pass in the body object as a string:
+To translate this curl request into JavaScript, the -d is the key.
+It means you're POSTing data instead of GETing, and the data is that long string before the url.
+So you'd need to change the mothod to 'POST' in the fetch request, and pass in the body object as a string, thus JSON.stringify(body), like this:

     const body = {
         "grant_type": "client_credentials",